Updated July 2022 and effective for all current and incoming IE undergrdautes.

 *International Experience Options

-The international experience is defined as an approved engineering academic program with a minimum of three-credits or an approved international internship/co-op rotation of at least eight weeks.
+The international experience is defined as an approved engineering academic program with a minimum of 3-credits or an approved international internship/co-op rotation of at least eight weeks.

-The University of Pittsburgh provides a wide spectrum of options that may be used to satisfy the international experience.
-These options are sponsored directly through Pitt’s Office of Study Abroad as well as offered by Pitt affiliated institutions.
-Note that the Swanson School of Engineering’s programs may also be used to satisfy technical electives for the BSIE.
+The University of Pittsburgh and the Swanson School of Engineering (SSOE) provide a wide spectrum of options that may be used to satisfy the international experience.
+SSOE’s programs may also be used to satisfy technical electives for the BSIE.
 Specific examples of programs include:

 - Semester exchange programs including Global E3 (over 30 counties), UAS7 (Germany), etc.